Learning WordPress SEO can be a daunting task.

 What Is WordPress?

-WordPress is a popular content management system that allows you to create and manage a website, blog, or online store.
+WordPress is a popular content management system that allows you to build and manage a website, blog, or online store.

 It was created in 2003 by a group of developers, including Matt Mullenweg and Mike Little, as an open-source project.
 And since then, it has grown tremendously to become the go-to platform for website creation and management.